The Truncated Moment Problem for Unital Commutative R-Algebras

 \psset{unit=0.7mm, linewidth=0.7\pslinewidth}

 \psset{unit=0.7mm, linewidth=.75\pslinewidth}

 \psset{unit=.75mm, linewidth=.75\pslinewidth}

-The reader will notice that, while our Theorem \ref{trnctmmnt} promotes the given linear functional $L$ from the subspace $B$ to $B_p$ (thus increasing the linear dimension of the subspace by $1$ or, alternatively, by requiring that $\dim \ B_p / B =1$), the Flat Extension Theorem demands both a finite dimensional $B$ together with a collection of polynomials that describe each monomial of maximum degree in terms of monomials of lower degree. \ On the one hand, to use Theorem \ref{trnctmmnt} we need to find only one polynomial $p$ satisfying the key property (\ref{p-existence}). \ On the other hand, we need to find several polynomials to claim flatness; however, the moment matrix $M(n)$ holds the key, since each such polynomial arises from a linear equation involving the columns of the moment matrix. \ How the two types of results mesh together is an intriguing matter. \ In future work, we plan to return to this matter, and focus on the connections between our results here and the Flat Extension Theorem.
+The reader will notice that, while our Theorem \ref{trnctmmnt} promotes the given linear functional $L$ from the subspace $B$ to $B_p$ (thus increasing the linear dimension of the subspace by $1$ or, alternatively, by requiring that $\dim \ B_p \setminus B =1$), the Flat Extension Theorem demands both a finite dimensional $B$ together with a collection of polynomials that describe each monomial of maximum degree in terms of monomials of lower degree.
+On the one hand, to use Theorem \ref{trnctmmnt} we need to find only one polynomial $p$ satisfying the key property (\ref{p-existence}).
+On the other hand, we need to find several polynomials to claim flatness; however, the moment matrix $M(n)$ holds the key, since each such polynomial arises from a linear equation involving the columns of the moment matrix.
+How the two types of results mesh together is an intriguing matter.
+In future work, we plan to return to this matter, and focus on the connections between our results here and the Flat Extension Theorem.

-\subsection{{\bf Connections with the Subnormal Completion Problem}}
+\subsection{{Connections with the Subnormal Completion Problem}}

 \ We end this section with a natural connection to the SCP for $2$--variable weighted shifts, studied by R.E.
 Curto, S.H.
-Lee and J. Yoon \cite{CLY} and by D. Kimsey (\cite{Kimsey2014,Kimsey2016}). \ To easily exemplify the connections, we will focus on TMP whose representing measures (when they exist) have support in the nonnegative quadrant $\mathbb{R}_+ \times \mathbb{R}_+$. \ For the relevant terminology and basic results, we refer the reader to \cite{CLY} and \cite{Kimsey2016}. \ Very briefly, given an initial (finite) family of weights one first forms the associated moments. \ The SCP then asks for the existence of a positive Radon probability measure on the unit square which interpolates these moments.
+Lee and J. Yoon \cite{CLY} and by D. Kimsey (\cite{Kimsey2014,Kimsey2016}).
+To easily exemplify the connections, we will focus on TMP whose representing measures (when they exist) have support in the nonnegative quadrant $\mathbb{R}_+ \times \mathbb{R}_+$.
+For the relevant terminology and basic results, we refer the reader to \cite{CLY} and \cite{Kimsey2016}.
+Very briefly, given an initial (finite) family of weights one first forms the associated moments.
+The SCP then asks for the existence of a positive Radon probability measure on the unit square which interpolates these moments.
 Now recall that, given two double-indexed positive sequences of weights $\alpha _{\mathbf{k}},\beta _{\mathbf{k}}\in \ell ^{\infty }(\mathbb{Z}_{+}^{2})$, both bounded by $1$, the $2$--variable weighted shift $\mathbf{T}\equiv (T_{1},T_{2})$\ acts on $\ell^2(\naturals_0^2)$ and is defined by